llwg/trip1/japan.md

 ![8.27 08:25 GMT+9: a sign that i took a picture of bc i didnt really know what it was telling me. i now believe that it is telling u exactly which DOOR and CAR this gate opens to based on TRAIN LENGTH. coming from the USA this was a great CULTURE SHOCK. let me know down in the comments below if you are country has a SIMILAR DOOR CAR LABELLING ON TRAINS.](pics/20230827_082541.jpg)

-i transfered to a train that seemed to continue to go to [SHINAGAWA](品川). and it went to [SHINAGAWA](品川). then i got out and walked out the station um, there did not seem to be much, though to be fair i didn't walk across the crosswalk. so i just decided to go to farther into tokyo. i decided to [SHINJUKU](新宿). i dont know why i decided to go there. maybe bc location looked good, maybe bc name looked cool, idk. i dont think ive actually ever heard of [SHINJUKU](新宿).
+i transfered to a train that seemed to continue to go to [SHINAGAWA](品川). and it went to [SHINAGAWA](品川). then i got out and walked out the station.
+There did not seem to be much, though to be fair i didn't walk across the crosswalk. so i just decided to go to farther into tokyo. i decided to [SHINJUKU](新宿). i dont know why i decided to go there. maybe bc location looked good, maybe bc name looked cool, idk. i dont think ive actually ever heard of [SHINJUKU](新宿).

 ![here is a map of probably the path i took on trains to [SHINJUKU](新宿)](pics/japan-1-map.png)